Life on the Roman Frontier

 During the Tudor and Stuart periods an increasing number of black Britons served in wealthy households.
 At this time, black servants were seen as status symbols, and their experiences and legal statuses varied enormously.
 Some lived comfortably and others were put on display as living ornaments.

-James Chappell was taken into Sir Christopher Hatton's service at Kirby Hall in 1663, aged 15, and went with Hatton's household to Guernsey where he had been appointed governor.
-It was during this posting that James saved Sir Christopher from an explosion at Castle Cornet, which killed Hatton's wife and mother.
+James Chappell was taken into Sir Christopher Hatton's service at Kirby Hall in 1663, aged about 15, and went with Hatton's household to Guernsey where Sir Christopher had been appointed governor.
+It was during this posting that James saved Hatton and his daughters from an explosion at Castle Cornet, which killed Hatton's wife and mother.
 James returned to Kirby Hall with Hatton's household after this in 1672.
 On Sir Christopher’s death in 1706, he provided for James in his will, stating 'And to my servant James Chappell I give one Annuity of twenty pounds a year during the term of his life.'
-With this gift, James was able to live as a free man with his wife, and set up home in the local area.
+With this gift, James was able to live as a free man with his wife, and set up home in the local area, becoming landlord of a local pub.

 By the 18th century, domestic service was the biggest employment sector for both white and black people in Britain.
 However, it’s unlikely that the majority of black servants would have been paid or able to leave their employer voluntarily.